Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 Manually enable document level access control on a search index and manually set access control values using the [manageacl.ps1](./scripts/manageacl.ps1) script.

-Run `azd up` or manually set the `AZURE_SEARCH_SERVICE` and `AZURE_SEARCH_INDEX` environment variables prior to running the script.
+Run `azd up` or use `azd env set` to manually set `AZURE_SEARCH_SERVICE` and `AZURE_SEARCH_INDEX` environment variables prior to running the script.

-To run the script, the following parameters are used:
+The script supports the following commands.
+Note that the syntax is the same regardless of whether [manageacl.ps1](./scripts/manageacl.ps1) or [manageacl.sh](./scripts/manageacl.sh) is used.
 * `./scripts/manageacls.ps1 --enable-acls`: Creates the required `oids` (User ID) and `groups` (Group IDs) [security filter](https://learn.microsoft.com/azure/search/search-security-trimming-for-azure-search) fields for document level access control on your index.
-Does nothing if these fields already exist
+Does nothing if these fields already exist.
+  * Example usage: `./scripts/manageacls.ps1 --enable-acls`
 * `./scripts/manageacls.ps1 --document [name-of-pdf.pdf] --acl-type [oids or groups]--acl-action view`: Prints access control values associated with either User IDs or Group IDs for a specific document.
-Example to view all Group IDs from the Benefit_Options PDF: `./scripts/manageacls.ps1 --document Benefit_Options.pdf --acl-type oids --acl-action view`.
+  * Example to view all Group IDs from the Benefit_Options PDF: `./scripts/manageacls.ps1 --document Benefit_Options.pdf --acl-type oids --acl-action view`.
 * `./scripts/manageacls.ps1 --document [name-of-pdf.pdf] --acl-type [oids or groups]--acl-action add --acl [ID of group or user]`: Adds an access control value associated with either User IDs or Group IDs for a specific document.
-Example to add a Group ID to the Benefit_Options PDF: `./scripts/manageacls.ps1 --document Benefit_Options.pdf --acl-type groups --acl-action add --acl xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`.
+  * Example to add a Group ID to the Benefit_Options PDF: `./scripts/manageacls.ps1 --document Benefit_Options.pdf --acl-type groups --acl-action add --acl xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`.
 * `./scripts/manageacls.ps1 --document [name-of-pdf.pdf] --acl-type [oids or groups]--acl-action remove_all`: Removes all access control values associated with either User IDs or Group IDs for a specific document.
-Example to remove all Group IDs from the Benefit_Options PDF: `./scripts/manageacls.ps1 --document Benefit_Options.pdf --acl-type groups --acl-action remove_all`.
+  * Example to remove all Group IDs from the Benefit_Options PDF: `./scripts/manageacls.ps1 --document Benefit_Options.pdf --acl-type groups --acl-action remove_all`.
 * `./scripts/manageacls.ps1 --document [name-of-pdf.pdf] --acl-type [oids or groups]--acl-action remove --acl [ID of group or user]`: Removes an access control value associated with either User IDs or Group IDs for a specific document.
-Example to remove a specific User ID from the Benefit_Options PDF: `./scripts/manageacls.ps1 --document Benefit_Options.pdf --acl-type oids --acl-action remove --acl xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`.
+  * Example to remove a specific User ID from the Benefit_Options PDF: `./scripts/manageacls.ps1 --document Benefit_Options.pdf --acl-type oids --acl-action remove --acl xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`.

 ## Environment Variables Reference